Mattyelele/Simple-Login/README.md

 ## 🧐 About <a name = "about"></a>

-This repository includes the source code to a simple login in C#.
+This repository includes the source code to a simple login form in C#.
 I'm currently making this to build on my C# skills and I'm currently learning about databases in college so I wanna build on my knowledge about them.

 ## ✍️ Authors <a name = "authors"></a>